shanecelis/unity-package-template/README.md

 ## Acknowledgements

-Thank you to Adam Graham of Zigurous for creating [unity-package-template](https://github.com/zigurous/unity-package-template), which this is a fork of.
+Thank you to Adam Graham of Zigurous for creating [unity-package-template](https://github.com/zigurous/unity-package-template), of which this is a fork.